Pennsylvania court vacancies allow voters to shape judiciary | Times Leader

 Among the candidates are judges who have ruled on election cases, jurists raised in West Philadelphia and the Monongahela Valley, a former high-ranking state Senate aide who got a running start by being appointed to a vacancy and a lawyer from one of Pennsylvania’s smaller counties.

-The marquee race is for a retirement vacancy on the Supreme Court, where Superior Court Judge , who ran unopposed in the Democratic primary, faces off against Commonwealth Court Judge , who collected 52% of the vote to take the Republican nomination this spring.
+The marquee race is for a retirement vacancy on the Supreme Court, where Superior Court Judge Maria McLaughlin, who ran unopposed in the Democratic primary, faces off against Commonwealth Court Judge Kevin Brobson, who collected 52% of the vote to take the Republican nomination this spring.

 The result won’t shift power on the high court, currently with a 5-2 Democratic majority, but in a state where the two parties have for decades been locked into a perpetual death match over political control, it will surely draw considerable money and the most statewide attention.